 Especially at high magnification, backlash can be an issue even after careful tuning.
 Not only is it difficult to determine the proper value to remove exactly all slack from the screw — not too much, not too little — but also there is likely to be lateral movement due to slight twisting of the rail carriage when it changes direction.
 A simple solution to these issues is to use the coarse dial to manually move the rail some distance “before” the nominal Start position, both before setting Start and End, and when actually shooting the stack.
 That way all forms of backlash will be taken up before any reference positions are established or moved to, so the amount of backlash really won’t matter at all.

 To start this operation, use Stack > Stack New Images (PMax).
-When a project is open, and this operation is selected, then Zerene Stacker monitors some specified directory for the appearance of new images (.jpg, .jpeg, .tif, and .tiff files).
-As new images appear in that directory, they are automatically added to the project and stacked using the PMax method.
+When a project is open, and this operation is selected, then Zerene Stacker monitors some specified folder for the appearance of new images (.jpg, .jpeg, .tif, and .tiff files).
+As new images appear in that folder, they are automatically added to the project and stacked using the PMax method.
 This is particularly useful in combination with Options > Preferences > Preprocessing > Image Pre-sizing to a % value that allows computation to keep up with image acquisition.
 When the pre-sizing value is properly tuned, a good preview quality output image roughly 1500 x 1000 pixels can accumulate at the same rate that images are acquired, so that a final output is available only a few seconds after the last frame is shot.
 (For example, a value of 30% allowed our own laptop computer to keep up with Canon T1i image acquisition at 4752×3168 pixels and 5 seconds per frame.)

 The following step-by-step “recipes” for operation are provided to give some ideas for how to use the StackShot interface in practice.
 The precise steps will vary with other cameras and support software.
 Quite likely you can figure out better recipes even for the configurations that we show here!